DaoChaShao/py-pyside6-ml-pt-rnn-imdb/README.md

 - **Multi-framework Learning**: Experience both PyTorch and TensorFlow and understand their differences in text classification tasks.
 - **Highly Extensible**: Easily swap models, optimizers, or preprocessing methods for experimental comparisons.

-The project aims to provide a hands-on example of deep learning workflow integration — from data preparation and model training to result visualization and deployment with GUI.

 **PRIVACY NOTICE**
 ---